-If you want to split your super contributions with your spouse, don't forget this usually can only be done in the year after the contributions were made.
-Therefore, from 1 July 2020, you may be able to split up to 85% of any concessional (or pre-tax) contributions you made during the 2019/20 financial year with your spouse.
+If you want to split your super contributions with your spouse, this can usually only be done in the year after the contributions were made.
+Therefore, from 1 July 2020, you may be able to split up to 85% of any concessional (or pre-tax) contributions you made during the 2019/2020 financial year with your spouse.